FranciscoTrigo/trigomijesBlog/content/posts/addsshkeytogithub/index.md

 - Have Git installed on your system
 - Have SSH installed and enabled in your system

 Once you have that, you need to verify that you don't already have existing SSH keys.
 You can do so by executing `$ ls -al ~/.ssh | grep pub` in your home directory.
-Other option is to check the `.ssh` directory with a file browser.
+Another option is to check the `.ssh` directory with a file browser.

 ```bash
 yamif@Venusaur-Win MINGW64 ~